 In 2012, I realized I had a problem.
 My iPhone made me twitchy.
-I could feel it in my pocket, calling me, like the Ring called Bilbo Baggins.
-It distracted me from my kids and my wife.
-It distracted me anytime, anywhere.
-I wanted...
+It called to me from my pocket, the way the Ring called Bilbo Baggins.
+My moment of clarity happened in my living room.
+I was sitting on the floor…

 How I Saved My Cat’s Life with a Selfie Stick

 It’s New Year’s Day, 2016, and I’m standing in my bathroom trying to explain to the fire chief that I bought this selfie stick for the sole purpose of rescuing my cat.
 “Bullshit,” she says with a knowing smirk.
 “But let’s see...